AWTENN/Final/README.md

 Alecia Jennings
 - Working on using google api to look up places nearby by using the Sold Nashville Properties database using the python Jupyter Notebook.
+- Made ten different categories and will work on the first five: restaurant, supermarket, liquor_store, school, church, convience_store, drugstore, hospital, bar, fire_station.
+- I will be working on the first five.
+Chris will do the rest.

 Tonja Williams